-In March 2012, the Committee approved base salary increases to Messrs.
-Fain and Comerford of 4.0% (\$250,000 to \$260,000) and (\$231,000 to \$240,240), respectively.
-The merit increases were approved by the Committee based on Company and individual performance and also in consideration of the fact that both were positioned well below the 50th percentile of our peer group.
-Following their respective increases in base salary, Messrs.
-Fain and Comerford's base salaries still remain below the 50th percentile of our peer group.
-Other than these adjustments, no changes were made to the base salaries of our Named Executive Officers during 2012.
+In March 2013, the Committee approved a base salary increase to Mr. Fain of 5.0% (\$260,000 to \$273,000).
+The merit increase was approved by the Committee based on Company and individual performance and also in consideration of the fact that Mr. Fain was positioned well below the 50th percentile of our peer group.
+Following his increase in base salary, Mr. Fain's base salary still remains below the 50th percentile of our peer group.
+Other than these adjustments, no changes were made to the base salaries of our Named Executive Officers during 2013.

-Short-Term Incentive Plan 2012
+Short-Term Incentive Plan 2013

 Typically, we establish a short-term incentive plan each fiscal year, which provides the Named Executive Officers an opportunity to receive an annual cash payment in addition to their base salaries.
 The short-term incentive plan is designed to place "at risk" a significant portion of the annual total cash compensation of the Named Executive Officers by linking the amount of compensation that can be achieved under the plan with our financial performance.
-We believe that the STIP is a key component of maintaining a competitive executive compensation program because it motivates our Named Executive Officers to achieve our short-term financial and strategic objectives while making progress towards our longer term growth.
-Based on our new Total Rewards Strategy those Named Executive Officers and other executives who had the opportunity for an immediate short term impact on the business and were instrumental in driving our operating results had more of their pay at risk in the STIP.
+We believe that the STIP is a key component of maintaining a competitive executive compensation program because it motivates our Named Executive Officers to achieve our short-term financial and strategic objectives while making progress toward our longer term growth.
+Based on our total rewards strategy, those Named Executive Officers and other executives who, by virtue of their position in the Company, had the opportunity to make an immediate short term impact on the business and were instrumental in driving our operating results had more of their pay at risk in the STIP.
 These individuals also were tasked with balancing short term results and decisions with creating long term value.